Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

+Let's test what this prints.
+To do this, you first need to install the `cargo-expand` command by running `cargo install cargo-expand`.
+You'll also need to install the nightly version of Rust by running `rustup install nightly`.

-To see the output of the code described above, navigate to the `main` directory and then run `cargo expand`.
-This will print the syntax tree for the `ident` and `data` of the struct to the console.
+Once you've done this, you can see the output of the code described above by navigating to the `custom-macro-test` directory and running `cargo expand`.

+This command expands macros in the crate.
+Since the `main.rs` file uses the newly created `InstructionBuilder` macro, this will print the syntax tree for the `ident` and `data` of the struct to the console.
 Once you have confirmed that the input `TokenStream` is parsing correctly, feel free to remove the `eprintln!` statements.

-### 3. Get struct fields
+### 4. Get the struct's fields

 Next, let’s use `match` statements to get the named fields from the `data` of the struct.
-Then, use the `eprintln!` macro to print the values of the fields.
+Then we'll use the `eprintln!` macro to print the values of the fields.

 ```rust
 use proc_macro::TokenStream;